Badge photo

 Our accuracy here is worse than before, and people on the leaderboard have much better accuracy scores.
 We'll need to abandon machine learning and move to the next technique in order to compete.
 Machine learning can be a powerful technique, but it isn't always the right approach to every problem.

-Top clusters based on hotel_cluster
+Top Clusters Based on hotel_cluster

 There are a few Kaggle Kernels for the competition that involve aggregating hotel_cluster based on orig_destination_distance, or srch_destination_id.
 Aggregating on orig_destination_distance will exploit a data leak in the competition, and attempt to match the same user together.
 Aggregating on srch_destination_id will find the most popular hotel clusters for each destination.
 We'll then be able to predict that a user who searches for a destination is going to one of the most popular hotel clusters for that destination.
 Think of this as a more granular version of the most common clusters technique we used earlier.
 We can first generate scores for each hotel_cluster in each srch_destination_id.
 We'll weight bookings higher than clicks.
 This is because the test data is all booking data, and this is what we want to predict.
 We want to include click information, but downweight it to reflect this.
 Step by step, we'll: